1 1 1 1 1 1

 and small idiosyncrasies that were particular to each factory and vehicle

-application, text spacings, commas, abbreviations, asterisks rotated
+application, text spacing, commas, abbreviations, asterisks rotated

-differently, fonts, serials, perforations, pin feeds, prefixes, suffixes, and
+differently, fonts, serials, perforations, pin feeds, prefixes, suffixes,

 Being a computer graphic designer, I had already decided to create my